cooking calculator

 When to use it

-• Scaling a favorite loaf up or down while keeping hydration consistent.
+• Scaling a favorite sourdough recipe up or down while keeping hydration and inoculation consistent so the dough handles similarly in different batch sizes.

 Tips & cautions